Passion of Jesus: Music

-In the 16th century, settings like these, and further developments, were created for the Catholic Church by Victoria, William Byrd, Jacobus Gallus, Francisco Guerrero, Orlando di Lasso, and Cypriano de Rore.
+In the 16th century, settings like these, and further developments, were created for the Catholic Church by Tomás Luis de Victoria, William Byrd, Jacobus Gallus, Francisco Guerrero, Orlando di Lasso, and Cipriano de Rore.

 Martin Luther wrote, "The Passion of Christ should not be acted out in words and pretense, but in real life."
 Despite this, sung Passion performances were common in Lutheran churches right from the start, in both Latin and German, beginning as early as Laetare Sunday (three weeks before Easter) and continuing through Holy Week.
 Luther's friend and collaborator Johann Walther wrote responsorial Passions which were used as models by Lutheran composers for centuries, and "summa Passionis" versions continued to circulate, despite Luther's express disapproval.

 Later 16th-century passions included choral "exordium" (introduction) and "conclusio" sections with additional texts.
-In the 17th century came the development of "oratorio" passions which led to Johann Sebastian Bach's Passions, accompanied by instruments, with interpolated texts (then called "madrigal" movements) such as sinfonias, other Scripture passages, Latin motets, chorale arias, and more.
+In the 17th century came the development of oratorio passions which led to Johann Sebastian Bach's Passions, accompanied by instruments, with interpolated texts (then called "madrigal" movements) such as sinfonias, other Scripture passages, Latin motets, chorale arias, and more.
 Such settings were created by Bartholomäus Gesius and Heinrich Schütz.
-Thomas Strutz wrote a Passion (1664) with arias for Jesus himself, pointing to the standard oratorio tradition of Schütz, Carissimi, and others, although these composers seem to have thought that putting words in Jesus’ mouth was beyond the pale.
+Thomas Strutz wrote a Passion (1664) with arias for Jesus himself, pointing to the standard oratorio tradition of Schütz, Giacomo Carissimi, and others, although these composers seem to have thought that putting words in Jesus' mouth was beyond the pale.
 The practice of using recitative for the Evangelist (rather than plainsong) was a development of court composers in northern Germany and only crept into church compositions at the end of the 17th century.
 A famous musical reflection on the Passion is Part II of Messiah, an oratorio by George Frideric Handel, though the text here draws from Old Testament prophecies rather than from the gospels themselves.